thrushlang/toolchains/README.md

-# toolchains
+# Toolchains

-Collection of standard toolchains for the Thrush programming language.
+This repository houses all the standard toolchains containing backend compilers for the Thrush programming language.